Learn about Dynamic Accountability – what is it and why organizations should practice it.

 Dynamic Accountability is an approach that goes beyond audited accounts and published reports.
 At the heart of the approach is a continuous dialogue with all those people impacted by our work (often referred to as stakeholders) about what they need, their priorities, what they offer, and how we can work together effectively.

-It is about organisations creating spaces and a level of trust to be able to work together on what and how things should be carried out, as well as sharing the results and asking for how to improve.
+It is about organizations creating spaces and a level of trust to be able to work together on what and how things should be carried out, as well as sharing the results and asking for how to improve.

-When planning a new programme or activity in a dynamically accountable way, make sure that all those who will be impacted by the activity are consulted and have space to provide inputs that will be used when designing activities to ensure they reflect the needs and priorities of the communities they aim to serve.
+When planning a new program or activity in a dynamically accountable way, make sure that all those who will be impacted by the activity are consulted and have space to provide inputs that will be used when designing activities to ensure they reflect the needs and priorities of the communities they aim to serve.
 Things to consider:

 A new and much-needed approach for engaging